AdaCore/learn/content/courses/intro-to-ada/chapters/subprograms.rst

     You then have two solutions to silence this warning:

-    - Either annotate the variable with pragma Unreferenced, thus:
+    - Either annotate the variable with :ada:`pragma Unreferenced` , e.g.:
     .. code-block:: ada

         B : Boolean := Read_Int (Stream, My_Int);